wochap/hints/README.md

 2. Activate your virtual environment for development.
 This will differ based on OS/shell.
 See the table [here](https://docs.python.org/3/library/venv.html#how-venvs-work) for instructions.

-3. Install vimx as an editable package (from the repositorie's root directory):
+3. Install hints as an editable package (from the repositorie's root directory):

 ```
 pip install -e .
 ```
-At this point, vimx should be installed locally in the virtual environment, you can run `vimx` in your shell to launch it.
+At this point, hints should be installed locally in the virtual environment, you can run `hints` in your shell to launch it.
 Any edits you make to the source code will automatically update the installation.
 For future development work, you can simply re-enable the virtual environment (step 2).

 ## Development tips
-- If you are making updates that impact hints, you will most likely need to test displaying hints and might find yourself executing vimx but not being quick enough to switch to a window to see hints.
-To get around this, you can execute `vimx` with a short pause in your shell: `sleep 0.5; vimx`.
+- If you are making updates that impact hints, you will most likely need to test displaying hints and might find yourself executing hints but not being quick enough to switch to a window to see hints.
+To get around this, you can execute `hints` with a short pause in your shell: `sleep 0.5; hints`.
 This way you can have time to switch to a window and see any errors / logs in your shell.